 Filtering Graph Paths by Haversine Distance in Cypher

-The following pattern computes cumulative spherical distance across relationships, enforces a hard meter threshold, and returns only valid paths.
-The reduce() accumulator iterates over the relationship stream, summing the Haversine distance between each edge’s start and end nodes.
+The query computes cumulative great-circle distance across every relationship in a bounded variable-length path, enforces a hard meter threshold, and returns only surviving paths sorted shortest-first.
+The reduce() accumulator walks the relationship stream, summing point.distance() between each edge’s start and end node.

 MATCH path = (start:Location {id: $start_id})-[:CONNECTS*1..8]->(end:Location {id: $end_id})